 - Academic honesty is demonstrated by students when the ideas and the writing of others are properly cited; students submit their own work for tests and assignments without unauthorized assistance; students do not provide unauthorized assistance to others; and students report their research or accomplishments accurately - Respect for others and the learning process to demonstrate academic honesty - Trust in others to act with academic honesty as a positive community-building force in the school - Responsibility is recognized by all to demonstrate their best effort to prepare and complete academic tasks - Fairness and equity are demonstrated so that every student can experience an academic environment that is free from the injustices caused by any form of intellectual dishonesty - Integrity of all members of the school community as demonstrated by a commitment to academic honesty and support of our quest for authentic learning. - As the role of AI continues to grow in our society it is important to seek teacher guidance on the appropriateness of using AI for educational purposes in each situation.

-The Honor Council is the school body charged with enforcement of the Honor Code.
 The student body and faculty at Salisbury Academy Upper School will not tolerate any violation of the Honor Code.

 Students

 Behavior Expectation Policy